steigendit/addons-steigend/README.md

-# Odoo Apps by Steigend Team
+# Odoo Addons by Steigend Team